We connect the Jewish community with the labor movement.

 We are a non-profit social justice organization of people who believe that the connection between the Jewish and labor communities is important to the well-being and forward movement of both communities and to the broader society as well.
 Whether we are teachers, rabbis, service workers, accountants, business people, administrators, carpenters, or attorneys—we are part of the fabric of a society of working people.

-The NEJLC’s 25th annual Labor Seder is coming up on Sunday March 30, 2025!
+The NEJLC’s 25th annual Labor Seder is coming up on Sunday March 30, 2025, 4:30pm at the IBEW 103 Function Hall!

 Send us an email at NewEnglandJLC@jewishlabor.org with any inquiries about sponsorships or tickets.